 I zoned back in.
-I slowly started to remember wear I was.
-Oshkosh.
-The wonderful sound of laughing and the sweet smell of funnel cakes filled the air.
-I was looking for a place to eat.
-There was so many choices from different ethnicities and cultures.
-I looked around to see how everybody acted.
-Africans, Asians, Europeans, Australians, Americans, both Northern and Southern were all gathered in one place for one specific purpose.
-Praising God.
+I slowly started to remember where I was … the International Oshkosh Camporee.
+The wonderful sound of laughing, and the sweet smell of funnel cakes filled the air.
+I was looking for a place to eat; there were so many choices from different ethnicities and cultures.
+I looked around to see how everybody was doing.
+Africans, Asians, Europeans, Australians, Americans (both Northern and Southern) were all gathered in one place for one specific purpose — to praise God.

-“Hey, do you want to pin trade,” an unfamiliar boy said.
+“Hey, do you want to pin trade,” an unfamiliar boy asked.

 “Sure,” I replied happily.

-If you ever go to Oshkosh, have fun.
-Let God flow through and let yourself get closer to him.
-Over 1,000 people have been baptized and it has been amazing.
-God has truly blessed this camp and he will for many, many more camporees to come.
+If you ever go to Oshkosh, be sure to have fun.
+Let God flow through you, and let yourself get closer to Him.
+More than 1,000 people were baptized, and it was amazing.
+God truly blessed this Camporee, and He will continue for many, many more Oshkosh Camporees to come.